machadodj/machadodj.github.io/_members/Hugo_Oliveira.md

   linkedin: hugo-de-paula-oliveira-4a212a1a8
 ---

-# Hugo de Paula Oliveira
+## Who am I?

+Hello!

-I am a Master's student in Computational Modeling at the National Laboratory for Scientific Computing (LNCC, Brazil).
-I have previous research experience on baculovirus molecular biology and UV-sensor proteins.
-I am interested in bioinformatics and genomics.
+I’m a M.Sc. student at the National Laboratory for Scientific Computing (LNCC), with a strong interest in applying genomic approaches to evolutionary biology.

+Currently, I am investigating the in-silico landscape of genome recombination in dengue viruses under the supervision of Dr. Kary Ocaña and Dr. Denis Jacob Machado.

+## Languages
+- Portuguese (native)
+- English (fluent)

+## Education

+- M.Sc.
+Computational Modeling (2023-ongoing): National Laboratory for Scientific Computing, Brazil.
+- B.Sc.
+Biological Sciences (2019-2023): Federal University of Santa Maria, Brazil.